These apricot and banana muffins are a wonderful combination of healthy and delicious.

 - Add 1/2 cup chopped walnuts to the dry ingredients for extra nutrition and a great crunch.
 Look here to see why walnuts are so good for us.

-Replace the milk with your favorite soy beverage, if you can’t or prefer not to drink milk.
+- Replace the milk with your favorite non-dairy beverage, if you can’t or prefer not to drink milk.
+I love almond milk and use it in muffins all the time with great results, but you can also choose coconut milk or soy milk.

-The mix of whole wheat flour with the white flour adds lots of nutrition and fiber without making the muffins heavy.
+- The mix of whole wheat flour with the white flour adds lots of nutrition and fiber without making the muffins heavy.
+You can also use all whole wheat flour, but I would suggest you sift the flour first to make it lighter.
+The extra whole grain flour does add more fiber and other nutrients.